nttgin/BGPalerter/README.md

 5. See the alerts in `logs/reports-YYYY-MM-DD.log`

 In `config.yml` you can find other reporting mechanisms (e.g. email and slack) in addition to logging on files.
-Please uncomment the relative section and configure accordingly to your needs.
+Please uncomment the related section and configure accordingly to your needs.

 ## More information for users